spurnik/EC2-Computer/README.md

 # EC2-Computer

-Implementation of "Enoch" Computer version 2, designed by Enoch O. Hwang, in his book 'Digital Logic and Microprocessor Design with VHDL', 2005.
+Implementation of "Enoch" Computer version 2, designed by Enoch O. Hwang, in his book _Digital Logic and Microprocessor Design with VHDL_, 2005.

 The computer follows the Von Neumann approach, based on an 8b microprocessor with internal data+instruction RAM memory, including input/output ports.